Néstor Araujo: International career

 Araujo received his first international call up in 2011 during the 2011 Copa America.
 In his international debut, he scored in a 2–1 loss against Chile during their first group stage match.
 He would go on to appear in the rest of the group stage matches and Mexico would end up last in the group.

 Araujo would be an international regular under Juan Carlos Osorio, participating in various friendlies, the CONCACAF 2018 FIFA World Cup qualifiers, the Copa America Centenario, and the 2017 FIFA Confederations Cup.

 On 27 March 2018, during a friendly match against Croatia, Araujo was forced off the pitch after 15 minutes when suffering an knee injury.
 He was sidelined since then, however in May he was named in Mexico's preliminary 28-man squad for the World Cup in Russia but had to withdraw due to experiencing tendonitis during his recovery.

 Araujo was part of the squad that won the 2019 CONCACAF Gold Cup.

 In October 2022, Araujo was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster.

 Personal life

-Araujo has an older brother, Félix, who is also a professional footballer.
+Néstor has an older brother, Félix, who is also a professional footballer.